 In this lesson, we will learn how to relate the net work done on and the change in internal energy of a gas with varying bulk properties but zero net heating.

 Worksheet: 13 Questions • 2 Videos

-An ideal monatomic gas at a temperature of 542 K expands adiabatically and reversibly to 4.00 times its volume.
-What is the gas’s final temperature?
+An ideal diatomic gas at a temperature of is slowly compressed adiabatically and reversibly to half its initial volume.
+What is its absolute temperature after compression?